 Now, their thoraxes were topped by her blonde-haired head.
-She’d murder scores of them, littering the desert with leaking body parts, but she couldn’t bring herself to attack their heads.
-Back when they’d just been giant insects, she’d gone for the skull every time—damaging their brains was a guaranteed kill.
-But after they’d stolen her cheer-queen appearance (hence her new name for them: face-stealers) she couldn’t destroy their Holly-faced noggins.
+She murdered scores of them, littering the desert with leaking body parts, but she couldn’t bring herself to attack her own face.
+Back when they’d just been insects, she’d gone for the skull every time—destroying their brains was a guaranteed kill.
+But after they’d stolen her cheer-queen semblance (hence her new name for them: face-stealers) she couldn’t do it.

 So she marked her passage with a trail of heads, dotting the ground with her decapitated visage.
-Some looked angry, some sad, but most just stared blankly ahead.
-When she harvested meat from their chitinous bodies, she’d concentrate on her hands and their shells, staunchly ignoring her macabre reflection.
+Some looked angry, some looked sad, but most just stared blankly ahead.
+When she harvested meat from their stinking bodies, she staunchly ignored her macabre reflection.